 We decided that we would bring to smaller organisations, most likely with no formal leadership development programme in place, some of the key element of a future leaders programme usually only available to larger businesses.

-The programme will provide six free places to young people (18-24) with an intensive and high impact series of monthly masterclasses.
-The focus will be on developing personal leaderships skills, buidling confidence, inspiring teams and will include an introduction to developing business strategy.
+The programme will develop future leaders by providing six free places to young people (18-24) with an intensive and high impact series of monthly masterclasses.
+The focus will be on developing personal leaderships skills, building confidence, inspiring teams and will include an introduction to developing business strategy.
 We’ll be sure to report back on progress during the programme.

 Leadership is about people and it is about change.
 The next generation of leaders will need to focus on change that is sustainable whilst devising new ways to live and work that fit with the needs and interest of not only themselves but of their employers, their families, their communities and an ever more intricately interconnected world.